The Option Of Seeing A Therapist About Your Social Issues Or Related Problems

 Not every type of therapist is able to diagnose their clients.
 However, if they can't do it themselves, they do have the option of referring them to someone who can.
 I realize this is a somewhat contentious topic.
 Not everyone who sees a therapist has a diagnosable mental health condition.
 Of those who do, they won't all be thrilled at the idea of having a potentially stigmatizing label slapped on them.
 However, there are cases where people are relieved to receive a diagnosis.
 It provides an explanation for their struggles, and gives them direction about where to go next.

 For example, a man in his late thirties may have stalled out in his career because he can never seem to finish his projects.
 After beating himself up for years for being so lazy and disorganized, it could take a huge weight off his shoulders to find out he has ADHD.
-After years of dealing with bouts of depression interlaced with periods of illogical, self-destructive spending binges, someone may be happy to learn their behavior is due to Bipolar Disorder, not because they're "crazy".
+After years of dealing with bouts of depression mixed with periods of self-destructive spending binges, someone may be happy to learn their behavior is due to Bipolar Disorder, not because they're "crazy".
 In the social realm the same thing can happen if someone is diagnosed as being on the autism spectrum.
 It provides so much clarity about why they find socializing so hard.
 It's not that they're some hopelessly awkward weirdo.
 They have a brain that works differently, and difficulty with aspects of socializing is one part of that.

 Medication, if appropriate